-This number covers number of people trained by AA and partners at local level as well as number of people trained by the Global Platforms.

-This is the number of people involved in campaigning, demonstrations, inter-face meetings with authorities related to and facilitated by the AA programmes and the GPs.

-This number includes only new partnerships.

-The actually reached is the number of likes, interactions and shares on Facebook and twitter, number of signatories for petitions, and number of views of YouTube videos.
-The potential reached is the potential audience for TV, radio, and newspapers.
+1 This number covers number of people trained by AA and partners at local level as well as number of people trained by the Global Platforms.
+2 This is the number of people involved in campaigning, demonstrations, inter-face meetings with authorities related to and facilitated by the AA programmes and the GPs.
+3 This number includes only new partnerships.
+4 The actually reached is the number of likes, interactions and shares on Facebook and twitter, number of signatories for petitions, and number of views of YouTube videos.
+5 The actually reached is the potential audience for TV, radio, and newspapers.
 This is reported from AA countries and GPs related to larger campaigns.
 There can be double counting if one person e.g. shares a Facebook post and signs a petition or are active related to several campaigns.
 It has been challenging to set meaningful targets on this as even the first year the actual accomplished has exceeded the initial target set for the full programme period.

-SO1: GRPS & Tax

-Number of people living in poverty who experience improvements in public services (Total across sectors:)

-Education:

-Water and Sanitation:

-Health:

-Social Safety net services:

-Number and significance of changes in local and national

-tax systems (legislation, regulations) which contribute to

-increased progressive revenue

-Number of grand and petty cases of corruption (political

-and bureaucratic) being addressed
+5 AA countries and GPs reports the most significant advocacy and campaign initiatives they are contributing to and being part of.

+SO1: GRPS & Tax Target 2020 Accomplished 2020 Target 2021 Number of people living in poverty who experience improvements in public services (Total across sectors:) 6 415.350 This is divided per sector, see results below 837.700 Education: 350.600 Water and Sanitation: 342.300 Health: 324.300 Social Safety net services: 14.188 Number and significance of changes in local and national tax systems (legislation, regulations) which contribute to increased progressive revenue 7 11 10 50 Number of grand and petty cases of corruption (political and bureaucratic) being addressed 8 6 14 280